 I was elated that my water would finally be broken for the instant release of pressure and pain.
 She got ready and did it….and nothing happened… no gushing water, no relief of pain… nothing…

-broke my water that nothing could get passed his head.) #5 was born, Tony Jamison… 7 pounds 11 ounces, just what the amazing Randy suggested earlier that day!
+broke my water that nothing could get past his head.) #5 was born, Tony Jamison… 7 pounds 11 ounces, just what the amazing Randy suggested earlier that day!

 We were in the clear.
 He was healthy and happy, or so we thought!